djalbat/reaction-with-style/README.md

 }
 ```
 Here you pass `this` to the `retrieveClassName()` function.
-Now you can extend it the `Button` class:
+Now you can extend the style of the `Button` class:

 ```js
 const MainButton = withStyle(Button)`